-Where to watch the NFL live online
+Where to watch NFL games live online

 The good news is that in America, you can watch every NFL fixture live online.
 The bad news is that each game will be on one of five different networks.
 Once you memorize the schedule, however, it’s not that bad.
 Here’s a breakdown:

-Monday night games: ESPN
+- Monday night games: ESPN

-Thursday and Saturday night games: NFL Network, 15 Thursday night games on Amazon Prime Video
+- Thursday and Saturday night games: NFL Network, 15 Thursday night games on Amazon Prime Video

-Sunday afternoon AFC games: CBS
+- Sunday afternoon AFC games: CBS, Paramount Plus (Premium only)

-Sunday afternoon NFC games: FOX
+- Sunday afternoon NFC games: FOX

-Sunday night: NBC
+- Sunday night: NBC and Peacock

 There’s one other thing of note: if a game is exclusive to the NFL Network or ESPN, it will also air on local TV stations in the regions that the playing teams are from.
 If you already get these services as part of your cable package, you’ll be able to watch at no extra cost.

 However, if you don’t have cable, there are a couple of over-the-top streaming services that will allow you to watch.
-YouTube TV includes all of the above channels except NFL Network for $40 USD per month, and PlayStation Vue offers full, comprehensive NFL coverage as part of its Core package which costs $49.99 a month.
-These services will only be providing English-language commentary.
+First, FuboTV carries all of the above channels and costs $74.99 USD per month.
+YouTube TV is slightly cheaper, at $72.99 per month, and offers the exact same content as FuboTV.

-France has just one official NFL broadcaster: beIN Sports.
-This service will show every fixture live, and allows users to watch previous games on-demand.
-Prices start at €15 a month, and unlike in previous years, this won’t lock you into a year-long contract.
-Instead, we’d advise choosing the month-to-month, €15 subscription.
+beIN, on the other hand, will show every fixture live and allows users to watch previous games on-demand.
+Prices start at €15 a month, and unlike in previous years, this won’t lock you into a long-term contract.

 beIN Sports regularly covers major sporting events in various different languages and has several French-language channels.
 While there’s no guarantee that the NFL will have French commentary, it does seem likely.
 Once again, to access your home streaming services from abroad, you will need to use a VPN to gain a French IP address from abroad.

 Movistar+ has exclusive NFL broadcast rights in Spain.
-Every NFL game will be available, live, via Movistar Deportes, but unfortunately, you’ll have to have Movistar broadband and TV in order to watch anything.
-If you’re already a subscriber, you can add the sports package for an extra €10 per month, but new customers can expect to pay €90 minimum and will be unable to watch until their services have been installed at their home.
+Every NFL game will be available live, via Movistar Deportes, but unfortunately, you’ll have to have Movistar broadband and TV in order to watch anything.
+If you’re already a subscriber, you can add the sports package for an extra €19 per month, but new customers can expect to pay €90 minimum and will be unable to watch until their services have been installed at their home.